chaitanya-basava/system_design/lld/src/main/java/com/basava/behavioral/chain_of_responsibility/README.md

 **Type-1:** The request will be propagated forward till a suitable receiver for processing that request isn’t identified.
 Whichever receiver fulfilling the request, will send back the response to the sender directly, and propagation would be stopped.
+Useful when the client doesn't know which handler will be able to process the request.
+It would just shoot the request and let the chain check if it can be processed and by whom.

 **Type-2:** Alternatively, the chain can keep going forward if the current handler succeeds, if any handler fails the checks, then we can send back a failed message to sender.